 So, it's important to take precautions to avoid spreading the pest to other trees.

 Overseas, giant pine scale has also been found on the following species:

-Trees which may look similar to pines, spruces and firs, but are not hosts of giant pine scale, include cypresses and Araucaria, Allocasuarina, Casuarina and Callitris species.
+Trees that can look similar to pines, spruces and firs but are not hosts of giant pine scale include cypresses and Araucaria, Allocasuarina, Casuarina and Callitris species.

 Residents and landholders